Lyndon lives, works, and plays...

 Lyndon’s 195-acre campus is in the heart of the Northeast Kingdom—the real Vermont.
 The school, which is essentially all-new since 1964, sits on the former site of Theodore N. Vail’s summer mansion.
 Vail, the founder and first president of AT&T, was the genius who turned Alexander Graham Bell’s invention into a successful business.
 His influence is still cited by today’s media and digital visionaries.

 The College overlooks the Passumpsic Valley and Burke Mountain.
 There are eight academic buildings, nine residence halls, a dining hall, two gymnasiums, the Samuel Read Hall Library, and the Alexander Twilight Theatre.
 Outside you’ll find two playing fields, a baseball and softball facility, basketball and volleyball courts, tennis courts, a 6,000-square-foot skatepark, 18-holes of disc golf, a terrain park, high and low ropes course, and cross-country running trails.
 Lyndon is rightly known as “Vermont’s adventure recreation campus.”

 The hill-top campus sits astride three ponds.
-Dragon Pond is spring-fed and stocked with rainbow and brown trout and used extensively for course-related scientific work.
+Dragon Pond is spring fed and stocked with rainbow and brown trout and used extensively for course-related scientific work.
 Library Pond is for anyone with the inclination to skate, float, splash, or fish (catch-and-release).
-In the winter months, Fountain Pond produces Lyndon’s iconic fountain mountain—a column of ice students use to practice ice climbing.
-It is also the focus of the College’s new Veterans Park.
+Fountain Pond is the focus of the College’s Veterans Park.